ganskef/MoCuishle/_posts/2016-03-31-signed-to-be-simple.md

 Behind the scenes, I've added tests for the *Web UI* navigations.
 I've done some refactorings, since I've got some ideas to introduce new features.
 Signing enforces replacing *cfx* with *jpm* to build with the *Add-on SDK*.
-The signed *Add-on* is integrated with the *Android App*.
+The signed add-on is integrated with the *Android App*.
 I have to reorganize my build.